Specificity-aware reinforcement learning for fine-grained open-world classification: Conclusion

 \section{Conclusion}

 We addressed open-world fine-grained classification with reasoning LMMs, aiming to generate more specific predictions without sacrificing correctness.
 Reasoning LMMs are overly generic in recognizing fine-grained visual concepts.
 Yet, our analysis showed that this is not because they lack domain knowledge, but because they fail to reliably express the most specific prediction they can produce.
 We introduced \ourmethod, a specificity-aware reinforcement learning framework that uses a dynamic, sample-wise reward based on the best predictions found in online rollouts. \ourmethod leverages a LLM verifier to provide graded feedback enabling specificity-aware dynamic reward within a GRPO-like policy optimization framework.
 This design promotes specificity within the model’s inherent capability, preventing the correctness degradation observed in existing approaches.
-Out-of-domain comparisons across fine-grained and very fine-grained benchmarks demonstrate that \ourmethod consistently achieves the best trade-off between specificity and correctness.
+Out-of-domain comparisons across fine-grained and very fine-grained sets show that \ourmethod consistently achieves the best trade-off between specificity and correctness.

-\paragraph{Acknowledgements.} This work was supported by the Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007).
+\paragraph{Acknowledgements.} This work was supported by the Ministero delle Imprese e del Made in Italy (IPCEI Cloud DM 27 giugno 2022 – IPCEI-CL-0000007) and European Union (Next Generation EU).
 Additional support was provided by the EU Horizon projects SWARMCHESTRATE (No. 101135012) and ELLIOT (No. 101214398).
 The authors acknowledge the CINECA award under the ISCRA initiative for the availability of high-performance computing resources and support.

 {

 }

 \maketitlesupplementary In this supplementary material, we present additional details and analyses that complement the content of the main document.
 First, in \cref{sec:implementation details}, we provide further implementation details, including the prompts we used for the LMM and the LLM verifier, along with the optimization strategies adopted to improve training efficiency.
 Next, in \cref{sec:full_results}, we report the complete out-of-domain evaluation results for each individual dataset in both fine-grained and very fine-grained sets, along with further prompting baselines and additional qualitative examples.
 Finally, in \cref{sec:more_ablation}, we extend the ablation studies on the impact of training sets from different domains and the training-set size on the performance of \ourmethod.